searchingforvindication/searchingforvindication.github.com/_drafts/5-Timing-Problems-With-The-Bridge-Vision.md

 ---
 _This is the fifth post in a multi-part series on the <a href="/tags.html#bridge-ref">Municipal Bridge Vision</a>._

-Now that we've discussed why the bridge vision was important, what Brother Branham said about it, the methods and sources we used in our research, and gave you some background on the bridge itself and it's construction, let's move on to examining some of the issues with this vision.
-The first issue is the timing on the vision and it's fulfillment.
+Now that we've discussed why the bridge vision was important, what Brother Branham said about it, the methods and sources we used in our research, and gave you some background on the bridge itself and it's construction, let's move on to examining some of the concerns with this vision.
+The first of these is the timing of the vision and it's fulfillment.

 #### How old was Brother Branham When the Bridge Vision Occurred?
 Establishing a relative window of when this vision happened is important as we measure the time between the vision and its fulfillment.
 In some accounts Brother Branham indicated that he was five or six years old  when the vision occurred, however, in other places Brother Branham states he was seven or eight years old .
 In his book, Supernatural: The Life of William Branham, Book One: The Boy and His Deprivation, Owen Jorgensen indicates that Brother Branham was seven years old when this vision occurred (Page 31) .

 Brother Branham had to be old enough to be packing water to his father’s whiskey stills.
 He also had to be old enough to play marbles.
-By personal observation, most children would have to be about 5 or six to play marbles.
-Since Brother Branham was playing with his younger brother Edward who was about a year younger than him , this lends credence to Brother Branham being around 7 when this vision occurred.
+By personal observation, most children would have to be about five or six to play marbles.
+Since Brother Branham was playing with his younger brother Edward who was about a year younger than him, this lends credence to Brother Branham being around seven when this vision occurred.

 In the message, "The Trial" preached in Tampa, FL on April 19, 1964 Brother Branham states that: